-Here are the best wireless charging lamps in 2020
+Here are the snazziest wireless charging lamps you can get

-Best Wireless Charging Lamps Android Central 2020
+Best wireless charging lamps Android Central 2022

 Stylish and functional desk lamps that can do double duty and charge your phone are pretty common nowadays.
-But as wireless charging is becoming all the rage, and more smartphones are incorporating Qi charging, there are plenty of lamps of all kinds that can give mobile devices of all kinds a boost by simply placing them atop a Qi charging surface.
-The iHome LED Lamp + Wireless Charging Station is the best wireless charging lamp that not only looks super cool but is also pretty functional.
-You can place a Qi-enabled mobile device atop the wireless charging pad but also plug in up to three more devices via USB to charge at the same time.
-Plus, the bright lamp offers full-color RGB lighting, four lighting modes, and eight levels of brightness so you can get the color and warmth just right, whether it's being used as a night light on your bedside table or providing task lighting on your office desk.
+As wireless charging is becoming all the rage, more devices and accessories are incorporating Qi charging.
+The EZVALO 4 in 1 Touch Lamp is the best wireless charging lamp that looks super cool and extremely functional.
+You can place a Qi-enabled mobile device atop the wireless charging lamp, use it as a portable Bluetooth speaker, and it also works as a phone holder.

-- Best for Stylish Decor: Masdio by Ampulla Bedside Lamp
+- Best for stylish decor: Masdio by Ampulla Bedside Lamp

-- Best for Furnishing a Room: Brightech Maxwell Shelf Floor Lamp
+- Best for furnishing a room: Brightech Maxwell Shelf Floor Lamp

-- Best for Desktop: Taotronics LED Desk Lamp
+- Best for desktop: AFROG Multifunctional LED Desk Lamp (4th Gen)

-- Best for Bedside Table: Lampression USB Nightstand Lamp
+- Best for bedside table: Lampression USB Nightstand Lamp

-- Best for Traditional Look: Macally Wireless Charging Lamp
+- Best for traditional look: Macally Wireless Charging Lamp

-This lamp isn't just a lamp that can also wirelessly charge a mobile device; it functions as a full charging station for multiple devices.
-The single baseplate includes a touch control LED lamp on one side and a Qi-enabled wireless charging pad on the other, plus three USB ports on the side to power up more devices, like a tablet, wireless earbuds, or second phone.
-Hidden cable clamps on the bottom help keep cords neat and tidy.
+This lamp isn't just a lamp that can also wirelessly charge a mobile device; it functions as a portable Bluetooth speaker for your auditory needs.
+The EZVALO 4 in 1 Touch Lamp includes a touch control LED lamp embedded into the device's handle and a Qi-enabled wireless charging pad into the base.
+You get three different brightness settings, going from 30% to 70% and up to 100% brightness.

-The lamp part of the 3-in-1 station offers a full-color RGB and LED dimmer lamp, four-color modes, and eight levels of brightness that can be adjusted by sliding your fingers along the base.
-Choose one color or set it to flow through different colors in a continuous pattern.
-The 600 lumens of light can go from bright to dim, cool, and warm.
+The handle that acts as the lamp itself also acts as a mount for your phone.
+Since you can swerve it up to a 180° angle, the handle becomes a phone holder should you need it to be one, allowing you to prop up your device.
+Beneath the charging part of the contraption, you will find a fabric-covered bulky disk standing on small legs.
+That section is the speaker.
+The entire lamp acts as a one-stop entertainment and charging center.

-The Qi charging pad is compatible with all Qi devices, though you might have to remove a protective case.
-The three high-speed 2.4A USB ports can charge devices in a flash and automatically detect the power consumption of the connected device to offer the most efficient charging speed.
-The unit includes overcurrent protection and foreign object detection as well.
+The Qi charging pad is compatible with all Qi devices, though you might have to remove the protective case.
+You get wireless charging speeds of 10W on Android devices and 7.5W on iOS.
+The EZVALO 4 in 1 Touch Lamp has a built-in 1,800mAh battery, so you can even charge wirelessly, wirelessly!
+You can top up the lamp via the USB-C input port and control the Bluetooth 5.0 speaker with the physical buttons onboard.

 Pros: